princeampofo/princeampofo.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I am starting a full-time position as a Software Developer/Researcher at NYUAD's Center for Interacting Urban Networks.
+I am starting a full-time position as a Research Assistant at NYUAD's Center for Interacting Urban Networks.